-To get a sense for how much income an annuity might generate, check out Fidelity.com/gie, ImmediateAnnuities.com, IncomeSolutions.com and SPIA.direct.
+To get a sense for how much income an annuity might generate, get an instant quote by heading to the websites of Fidelity (look for the link to the “guaranteed income estimator”), ImmediateAnnuities, SaturdayInsurance and Schwab.
 Suppose a Florida couple are both age 70 and they use $100,000 of their savings to buy an annuity that pays the same income every year for life.
-According to ImmediateAnnuities.com, as of late 2017, the annuity would pay $7,464 every year if the husband buys, $6,972 if the wife buys and $6,132 if the annuity pays income until the second spouse dies.
+According to ImmediateAnnuities, as of December 2019, the annuity would pay $7,188 every year if the husband buys, $6,792 if the wife buys and $5,982 if the annuity pays income until the second spouse dies.

 These payouts may not be as generous as you had hoped.
 If you delay Social Security, you get a big increase in benefits, because Social Security is designed to be fair based on the typical American’s life expectancy.
 By contrast, insurers deal with a more select group: They know that income annuities tend to be bought by folks who think they will live longer than average, so they’re priced accordingly.
 Still, the older you are when you buy an income annuity, the more income you can receive.
 If you buy when interest rates are higher, that should also mean a larger monthly check.

 You can get an annuity that pays income just for your life or for the life of both you and your spouse.
 You can also get various guarantees, such as payments made for a minimum number of years, even if you die earlier.
 You almost always pay a price for these guarantees in the form of lower monthly income.